 A big study showed that 100% of all the popular brands of oats, tested positive for glyphosate, which is a herbicide.
 They use this to kill plants, such as weeds.

 Unfortunately, glyphosate is toxic to humans as well.
-In fact, it’s a carcinogen – which means it’s cancer-causing.
+In fact, it’s a carcinogen.

 The studies showed that oats contained on average, 360 ppb (parts per billion).
 That’s twice the “allowed” benchmark of health, which is 160 ppb.
-Sadly, some of the popular samples contained up to 1000 ppb and some to have as high as 2800 ppb.
+Sadly, some of the popular samples contained up to 1000 ppb, and some had as high as 2800 ppb.

 So for this reason alone, I suggest you limit your intake of oats.
 Even when they say “organic”.